Skip to main content

 The VE Medical Care decision highlights ongoing issues with how courts handle examination under oath (EUO) disputes in New York No-Fault Insurance Law cases.
 When insurance companies deny claims based on a provider’s alleged failure to appear for a scheduled EUO, they must meet specific legal standards to prevail.
 This case demonstrates how reliance on questionable precedent can undermine an insurer’s defense strategy.

 The Alrof decision has become a recurring problem in no-fault litigation, with courts citing it inappropriately despite its flawed legal reasoning.
+This case exemplifies a broader concern within the no-fault bar: when trial courts rely on precedent that mischaracterizes legal standards, it creates confusion and undermines the predictability that practitioners and insurers depend upon.
 Understanding the proper standards for EUO no-show defenses is crucial for both healthcare providers and insurance companies navigating these disputes.

 Jason Tenenbaum’s Analysis: